Profile: Mahathir Mohamad

 When they got nowhere, however, he, and several high-profile supporters quit UMNO and crossed over to the opposition in 2016.

-In January this year, he announced his intention to content the election, at the age of 92.
+In January this year, he announced his intention to contest the election, at the age of 92.

+On 9 May, he won a historic victory, ousting his former allies after more than 60 years in power.

 Does the doctor know best?